What to Know About the Snowshoe Cat

 The Snowshoe cat is low maintenance in terms of its grooming needs.
 In fact, these short-haired cats only need to be brushed twice a week to keep their coats looking tidy and healthy.
 Plus, this breed isn’t a frequent shedder, so you shouldn't be concerned about finding clumps of hair on your furniture or clothes.

-Snowshoe cats require monthly nail trims to keep their nails healthy as well as a good tooth brushing at least once a week.
+Snowshoe cats require monthly nail trims to keep their nails healthy as well as daily tooth brushing.
 In addition, your Snowshoe cat's ears should be checked regularly and cleaned when needed.

 Cats are typically prone to obesity, which can lead to several other health concerns.
 This means that an exercise regime is necessary to keep your cat in good health.
 It’s also important to provide your cat with a diet that's both healthy and appropriate for their age group.
 For the most part, Snowshoe cats should be fed a high-quality meat-based diet with an adequate amount of the amino acid taurine.

-As for flea, tick, and worm prevention, remember to keep your Snowshoe cat on monthly preventative care with medications that can prevent these infestations.
+As for flea, tick, heartworm, and intestinal worm prevention, remember to keep your Snowshoe cat on monthly preventative care with medications that can prevent these infestations.
 Snowshoe cats, like most cats, can easily become infected with all sorts of nasty parasites.
-These infestations can occur from walking on unclean surfaces, drinking unclean water, or being bitten by mosquitoes.
+These infestations can occur from contact with unclean surfaces, drinking unclean water, or being bitten by mosquitoes.

-Your veterinarian may also require a fecal exam of your Snowshoe cat twice a year to ensure that they stay free of parasites.
+Your veterinarian may also require a fecal exam of your Snowshoe cat twice a year to ensure that they are free of parasites.

 Your Snowshoe should be kept up-to-date on routine core vaccinations that can protect them from diseases, such as panleukopenia, rhinotracheitis, calicivirus, rabies, and feline leukemia.
 You should also have your Snowshoe spayed or neutered when they're around 6 months old.